manfredspitze/try-except-starter/exception-defined.md

 ## Python Exceptions

-Read the info below so you can:
+Read the info below so you can understand:

-1. understand what an *exception* is
+1. what an *exception* is
 2. what *handling an exception* means
-3. what *throws* or *raises* an exception means
-4. why handling exceptions is important
+3. why handling exceptions is important

 ### What is an Exception?